 Risk Management Strategies

 As well as these six common problems in a supply chain, your business may encounter other complications.
 Staggeringly, only 50% of CPOs are involved in corporate risk planning, up only 2% from the previous year.
 For every risk, it’s important to have a general Supply Chain Risk Management (SCRM) plan in place.
 This should include four stages:

 - Assessment: How likely will the risk occur?
 How severe will the impact of the risk be?

 - Controlling: What can be done to reduce the impact of the risk?

 - Monitoring: Has the situation altered or changed?
 Are there any new, emerging risks?

 Once you’ve identified your risks amongst suppliers, assess the likelihood of the risk, try and find solutions to control the outcome, and monitor for developments.

 It’s common to do a risk assessment of all suppliers and note your findings.
 Consider ways to mitigate all potential risks, from those with

-To ensure some risks are managed on both ends, get to know your suppliers, only pay for what you receive (as part of your SLA), ensure you get what you asked for (your SLA can protect you here too), prevent or resolve disputes (you want to maintain your positive relationship with your suppliers), and avoid sales-process risks (lack of information, absent stakeholders, reorganisation or changes).
+To ensure some risks are managed on both ends, get to know your suppliers, only pay for what you receive (as part of your SLA) and ensure you get what you asked for (your SLA can protect you here too).
+Prevent or resolve disputes, as you want to maintain your positive relationship with your suppliers, and avoid sales-process risks (lack of information, absent stakeholders, reorganisation or changes).

 Only by having an understanding and a clear expectation can both you and your supplier get what you want out of the deal.
 When you build solid relationships with your suppliers, you will know what to expect, helping you to – ultimately – manage risks.